 Are tax disputes capable of adjudication by a court, tribunal or body independent of the tax authority, and how long should a taxpayer expect such proceedings to take?

 Tax disputes usually emerge from tax audits on taxpayers where tax authorities seek to assess additional taxes or following filing by taxpayers of tax refund claims.
 Tax assessments or tax refund rejections respectively are initially challenged through the filing by taxpayers of administrative appeals with the Dispute Resolution Unit.
 Administrative appeals are mandatory prior to the initiation of any litigation before administrative courts.
 This, fairly recently, established process was aimed at decongesting administrative courts from cases that could promptly be resolved at the level of the tax administration.
 The Dispute Resolution Unit is obliged to issue decisions on administrative appeals within four months.
 Disputes, especially those concerning simple matters or matters in respect of which the tax authorities have issued guidelines are in fact often resolved at administrative level.
 If not, taxpayers can file appeals before administrative courts.
-Judgements at first instance may take up to five years to be issued.
-More delays can be expected where the competent courts are the courts of Athens where the majority of the cases are concentrated.
-A decision in case of a second instance appeal can take up to three years to be issued as from filing of the appeal.
+Tax disputes concerning taxes exceeding EUR 150,000 are tried at first and only instance by the Administrative Court of Appeals and it may take up to two years for a decision to be issued as from filing of the appeal.
+Tax disputes concerning taxes lower than EUR 150,000 are tried at first instance by the Administrative Court of First Instance, whose decisions may take up to five years to be issued as from the filing of the appeal.
+A decision in case of a second instance appeal can take up to two years to be issued as from filing of the appeal.
 In case any of the parties brings a matter before the Council of State which is the supreme court, the decision can take up to six years to be issued.
 Overall, tax related court proceedings can take as long as 15 years to be brought to an end.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?